Updated on October 20, 2021

 6. Extend the prospecting cycle 💼

 It’s going to be clear that the prospecting cycle we know of, will undergo drastic changes.
 Even if you hope to convert a prospect to a client, it will take at least double the time you needed before the business collapse.
 You may need to change your sales process completely.
 Let’s say you usually start your sales with an initial email and a phone call.
 Then you try to discover pain points and schedule a face-to-face meeting.
-Best twist here is to prepare a proposal for your potential in the form of a Google Slides or other file collaboration software and share it with your prospect.
+The best twist here is to prepare a proposal for your potential in the form of Google Slides or other file collaboration software and share it with your prospect.
 They can add their thoughts and questions there and have the feeling they are directly involved in the proposition of your services.
 You can take your product demo virtually on a remote session and also share YouTube videos and extra materials for the onboarding.
 Another option is to host a webinar to showcase the value of your product and to reach a wider audience.
 Be prepared to work longer with a potential and be patient until they adapt to the situation and see working remotely as their normal cycle.

 8. Figure out the target audience that might need your services or products now 🎯

-By the response you’ll get from your current potentials, you can have a rough idea of the increased and decreased demand of services.
+By the response you’ll get from your current potentials, you can have a rough idea of the increased and decreased demand for services.
 If that audience is clearly to have less demand for your product, it’s time to change your target.
 Changing your target can be tricky, but it can be as effective for you to reach your sales quotas.
 Discuss the ideas with your team and check which industries can benefit from your service at the moment.
 Once you have an idea for your new ICP, you can check through the industry and sub-industry filters on the Sales.Rocks Platform for the availability of companies by industries and countries.
 The bigger the counts you get, the more potentials you can target directly with the provided contact data.
-Let’s give an example for the b2b industry: You have a software for online booking.
-However, with the crisis you are in status quo with the travel industry, as there is no more travel during the quarantine period.
+Let’s give an example for the b2b industry: You have software for online booking.
+However, with the crisis, you are in status quo with the travel industry, as there is no more travel during the quarantine period.
 This could take months.
-So you switch to another target audience that would benefit from your ‘booking software’ – businesses organizing online events, summits and conferences.
+So you switch to another target audience that would benefit from your ‘booking software’ – businesses organizing online events, summits, and conferences.
 A small adjustment to your service and you are ready to help this new target audience.